Top 10 Best songs of 2017

 2. Click the + button to import your Spotify songs and playlists to the program.

-3. click the settings icon to select MP3, AAC, WAV and FLAC as output format.
+3. click the settings icon to select MP3, AAC, WAV, FLAC and AIFF as output format.

 4. Click Convert button to start the Spotify songs downloading process.